DIY Christmas Tree Cones for Your Holiday Decor

 DIY Christmas trees: confetti domes - sugar & cloth

-Plus, you can add as much as little color as you want to suit your color scheme
+These confetti DIY tree cones are a bit abstract.
+You can add as much as little color as you want to suit your color scheme.
+Make a whole forest of these budget-friendly DIY Christmas Trees.

 DIY Christmas trees: confetti domes - sugar & cloth